subithou/Department-Management-System/README.md

 Functions
 ---------
-Manage student, staff, hod in the department.
+Manage student, staff & hod in the department.

 Source code
 -----------